• Skip to main content

 This post may contain affiliate links.

 DIY enthusiast Tina has a knack for giving new life to things that are old and outdated.
 She says, “I have a passion for taking something ugly and making it pretty again.”
-If you scroll through her Instagram profile, you can see examples of her work, including beautifully restored furniture and rustic, country-chic decor.
+If you scroll through her Instagram profile, you can see examples of her work, including beautifully restored furniture and rustic, country-chic decor, including this travel trailer renovation.

 After being diagnosed with breast cancer, Tina and her husband decided to sell their home and live in an RV to cut down on costs and simplify their lifestyle, so they sold their first RV, a 1967 Terry travel trailer, and purchased a larger 2007 Thor Freedom Spirit travel trailer, which their family lived in for 9 months.
 Tina says she actually worked on renovating the camper while under going treatments.
 She says, “It was therapy for me, and helped get my mind off everything going on.”